ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 Let's talk first about the Jenkins high-level components.
 We can say that Jenkins has 2 major kinds of components: Master and Agents.<br>
 The **agents** (also called build machines) are responsible for running our pipelines.<br>
 The **Jenkins Master** instead is responsible for: orchestration, user management, authentication, authorization, plugins management, and a lot of other things.<br>
 The setup of these two parts of the infrastructure can be very standard or complicated.
-However, what I'm going to present to you today will give you the building blocks to automate an entire Jenkins setup and allow you to run it at scale, no matter how tricky the setup can be.<br><br>
+However, what I'm going to present to you today will give you the building blocks to automate an entire Jenkins setup and allow you to run it at scale, no matter how tricky the setup can be.<br>

 ### IMPLEMENTATION

 Let's talk about the tools I've used on the [Jenkins at scale demo]("https://github.com/ish-xyz/jenkins-aws-platform") I've created.

-(**LITTLE DISCLAIMER**: I'm aware there are plenty of examples on how to automate the Jenkins setup on Kubernetes, however I felt like there wasn't a real "use-case" on how to do it with AWS instances)
+(**LITTLE DISCLAIMER**: I'm aware there are plenty of examples on how to automate the Jenkins setup on Kubernetes, however I felt like there wasn't a real "use-case" on how to do it with AWS instances)<br>

-**PACKER + ANSIBLE**
+**AMIs CREATION**

 The approach used here is "immutable infrastructure".
 To put it simply, we're going to create AMIs with software pre-installed in them and deploy them, instead of provisioning an EC2 Instance and then configure it afterward.<br>
-Using an immutable infrastructure will help us with consistency, and deploy time (on top of a lot of other advantages that I'm not going to discuss today).<br><br>
+Using an immutable infrastructure will help us with consistency, and deploy time (on top of a lot of other advantages that I'm not going to discuss today).<br>

 To create the AMIs I've decided to use Packer + Ansible.
 The way Packer works is the follow:

 1. Packer will create a temporary EC2 Instance from a source AMI (defined in a file called [packer.json](https://github.com/ish-xyz/jenkins-aws-platform/blob/1/images/master/packer.json#L4))
 2. It will then connect to the instance (via ssh) and run ansible
-3. Then Packer will save the configured instance as a new AMI, and output some metadata to a file called [manifest.json](https://github.com/ish-xyz/jenkins-aws-platform/blob/1/images/agents/default/manifest.json)
+3. Then Packer will save the configured instance as a new AMI, and output some metadata to a file called [manifest.json](https://github.com/ish-xyz/jenkins-aws-platform/blob/1/images/agents/default/manifest.json)<br>

 **JENKINS MASTER AND JOBS PROVISIONING/CONFIGURATION**